TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 Our Web site includes Social Media Features, such as the Facebook button and Widgets, such as the Share this button or interactive mini-programs that run on our site.
 These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
 Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
 Your interactions with these Features are governed by the privacy policy of the company providing it.

+ **Back to top** Frames

+Some of our pages utilize framing techniques to serve content to from our partners while preserving the look and feel of our site.
+Please be aware that you are providing your personal information to these third parties and not to www.lenovo.com.

  **Back to top** Notification of Changes

-This privacy statement was last updated on September 13, 2013.
+This privacy statement was last updated on January 1, 2014.
 A notice will be posted on our Web site home page for 30 days prior to the change becoming effective whenever this privacy statement is changed in a material way.

  **Back to top** Privacy Questions and Access